 Don’t overtake any vehicle, unless directed by the police, the actual driver, or a ride captain.
 Be courteous, ride defensively.
 Things are a little weird here.
 Never ride more than two abreast.
 Single file whenever asked, or when sense requires same.
+Like on roads with no shoulders.
 Don’t endanger anyone.

 If you are requested to take a ride in the sweep vehicle you must please comply.
 If you want to ride in a sweep / support vehicle – just tell your ride captain.
 Try only make such a switch at a designated water stop.
 Your ride captain is your go-to guy.

 Don’t use your phone, earphones, ipod or listen to music while cycling with us. mySOS is a handy app that we use for emergencies and available for free on https://www.mysos.co.za/download.html.